 While we can’t rule out the possibility that most error cards in this set were intentional, there’s another reason there were so many error cards.
 At 712 cards, this set featured a large checklist, especially compared to modern standards

 This large number of cards, coupled with the millions of copies that had to be printed, led Donruss to outsource production.
 According to CSG, Donruss outsourced the work to multiple printers, some of which had never printed baseball cards.
-Asides from outsourcing their printing, Donruss pushed their product to be the first out that year.
+Aside from outsourcing their printing, Donruss pushed their product to be the first out that year.

 Errors especially filled the All-Star subset, as most cards in this subset contained at least one error.
 Some All-Star had the words “Recent Major League Performance” on their reverse side rather than the correct “All-Star Game performance.